MBA Graduate Program Frequently Asked Questions

 The Marist MBA offers a mix of course formats.
-Six of the nine core courses are delivered in 15-week cycles spanning the entire semester.
-The three remaining core courses, and all concentrations and electives, are delivered in 8-week accelerated cycles.
+Five of the nine core courses are delivered in 15-week cycles spanning the entire semester.
+The four remaining core courses, and all concentrations and electives, are delivered in 8-week accelerated cycles.
 Read more about our online course formatting.

 How are the MBA courses structured?